 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Mercadona reported total carbon emissions of approximately 894,481,000 kg CO2e.
 This marks a reduction from 2023, where emissions were about 950,972,000 kg CO2e.
-The company has set ambitious climate commitments, aiming for a 36% reduction in Scope 1 and Scope 2 emissions by 2030, based on a 2015 baseline.
+The company has set ambitious climate commitments, aiming for a 36% reduction in Scope 1 and Scope 2 emissions by 2030, relative to a 2015 baseline.
 This target is part of their ongoing climate transition plan.
 Historically, Mercadona's emissions have fluctuated, with 2022 emissions recorded at about 753,062,000 kg CO2e, and 2021 emissions at approximately 757,265,000 kg CO2e.
-Notably, in 2020, the company reported a total of 830,482,000 kg CO2e, which included 520,182,000 kg CO2e from Scope 1 and 310,300,000 kg CO2e from Scope 2 emissions.
-Mercadona is committed to achieving net-zero emissions by 2050, as indicated by their long-term targets under the Science Based Targets initiative (SBTi).
-However, they have recently removed some near-term commitments, indicating a shift in their strategic approach.
-Overall, Mercadona's emissions data and climate commitments reflect a proactive stance towards reducing their carbon footprint, aligning with industry standards for sustainability and climate action.
+The company has not disclosed specific Scope 3 emissions data, indicating a potential area for future focus.
+Mercadona is committed to achieving net-zero emissions by 2050, as part of their long-term strategy.
+This commitment aligns with their membership in the Science Based Targets initiative (SBTi), which underscores their dedication to climate action.
+Overall, Mercadona's emissions data and climate commitments reflect a proactive approach to reducing their carbon footprint and addressing climate change within the food and staples retailing sector.

 Access structured emissions data, company-specific emission factors, and source documents